1867 FRANKFORD ARSENAL 5 ROUND 50/70 AMMUNITION

 surprising that these five round packets of 50/70

 ammunition have survived in very limited numbers.
-This
+These

-5 round packet was originally packaged as one of eight
+5 round packets were originally packaged as one of eight

 such packets for a total of 40 rounds contained in a